sergiodxa/remix-auth/README.md

 }
 ```

+> [!TIP]
+> Some strategies may throw a redirect response, this is common on OAuth2/OIDC flows as they need to redirect the user to the identity provider and then back to the application, ensure you re-throw anything that's not a handled error
+> Use `if (error instanceof Response) throw error;` at the beginning of the catch block to re-throw any response first in case you want to handle it differently.

 ### Logout the user

 Because you're in charge of keeping the user data after login, how you handle the logout will depend on that.
 You can simply remove the user data from the session, or you can create a new session, or you can even invalidate the session.